The secret history of the Motorola Razr, the first great phone of the millennium

 The final clash between design and engineering was over the phone’s “chin.”
 The chin, in retrospect, is the most iconic piece of the Razr.
 But as Pierce says, he wasn’t initially a fan.

 “The problem with the chin is, once you open it up, the chin still tells you the full dimension of the product when it’s closed,” he explains.
-“From a design perspective, I’m like, ‘when I have it open, I want this incredibly thin object.
-I don’t give away what it looks like.'”
+“From a design perspective, I’m like, when I have it open, I want this incredibly thin object.
+I don’t give away what it looks like.”

 The design team mocked up Razr models without a chin, but it ultimately proved to be a functional necessity.
 Just like the new OLED Razr, the chin was where the phone’s antennas would have to go to optimize performance.
 “We grew to love it because it’s one of the things that makes it iconic, and was a breakthrough for performance,” says Pierce.
-“It allowed us to get the antenna further from the person’s head, which allowed us to ramp the power up, and get a better signal.
+“It allowed us to get the antenna farther from the person’s head, which allowed us to ramp the power up, and get a better signal.
 [These were] things that were really part of Motorola’s history: ‘I can take a call where other people can’t.'”

 The phone celebrities wanted—but anyone could buy

-The Razr checks all the boxes of iconic industrial design: Innovations of necessity.
+The Razr checks all the boxes of iconic industrial design: innovations of necessity.
 Quirky aesthetics.
 Premium materials.
 A unique point of view.
 But the silver Razr was only the beginning.

 After the Razr launched, some clever marketing by a Los Angeles advertising group scored the device a spot in the 2004 Oscar gift baskets of every Hollywood A-lister.
 The move helped the Razr become the first gadget that transcended technology to become a status symbol.

-Steve Jobs himself called it “an iPod Shuffle right on your phone.””
+Steve Jobs himself called it ‘an iPod Shuffle right on your phone.’”

-“Once it became popular, everyone wanted their own custom [Razr],” recounts Mike Jahnke, Principal Industrial Design Engineer who handled a lot of the customization in the Libertyville office.
-The team would tear apart Razrs, prep parts like the battery door with an aluminum primer, then paint, silkscreen, and laser etch custom designs.
+“Once it became popular, everyone wanted their own custom [Razr],” recounts Mike Jahnke, principal industrial design engineer who handled a lot of the customization in the Libertyville office.
+The team would tear apart Razrs, prep parts like the battery door with an aluminum primer, then paint, silkscreen, and laser-etch custom designs.
 Some were one-off designs for influencers.
-Others were color studies to be mass manufactured on the assembly line.
+Others were color studies to be mass-manufactured on the assembly line.
 Jahnke produced hundreds of custom Razr designs over the years, including a faux wood Razr and one covered in brand ambassador David Beckham’s tattoos.

 One Thursday before Wimbledon in 2005, Jahnke received a call asking him to create a pink Razr for an up-and-coming tennis player named Maria Sharapova.
 Jahnke received her favorite pink swatches, sprayed up a phone, and sent it overseas.
 She wouldn’t win that year, but she would make a call on the phone after the tournament and cause a small media sensation.
 Motorola soon put a Sharapova-pink Razr into mass production.